 Bouts of one (1) headache every other day to eight (8) attacks per day may last from weeks to months, usually followed by remission periods when the headache attacks stop completely.
 The pattern varies from person to person, but most people have one or two cluster periods a year.
 During remission, no headaches occur for months, and sometimes even years.
 The intense pain is caused by the dilation of blood vessels, which creates pressure on the trigeminal nerve.
 While this process is the immediate cause of the pain, the etiology is not fully understood.
 It is more common in men than in women.
 One-year prevalence is estimated to be 0.5 to 1.0/1,000.
 Management of cluster headaches consists of abortive and preventive treatment.
 Abortive treatments include subcutaneous injection of sumatriptan, topical anesthetics sprayed into the nasal cavity and strong coffee.
 Some patients respond to rapidly inhaled pure oxygen.
 A variety of other pharmacologic and behavioral methods of aborting and preventing attacks have been reported with wide variation in patient responses.

 To date, the U.S. Food and Drug Administration (FDA) has not cleared or approved any occipital nerve stimulation device for treatment of headache.
 The Synergy™ IPG (implantable pulse generator) device from Medtronic received marketing clearance in 1999 for management of chronic, intractable pain of the trunk or limbs, and off-label use for headache is described in the literature.
-The Genesis™ neuromodulation system (St. Jude Medical) is approved by the FDA for spinal cord stimulation and the Eon™ stimulator has received CE mark approval in Europe for the treatment of chronic migraines.
-Medtronic and Boston Scientific Neuromodulation Systems (Precision™) are currently conducting clinical trials of devices.
+The Genesis™ neuromodulation system (St. Jude Medical) was approved by the FDA for spinal cord stimulation, and the Eon™ stimulator has received CE mark approval in Europe for the treatment of chronic migraines.

 POLICYOccipital nerve stimulation is considered investigational for all indications.